evanacox/freestanding-rt/README.md

 ## Compiler Support

-Currently, `libfrt` only supports GCC/Clang-based compilers due to the intrinsics being used, and because of the liberal use of C++20 features.
+Currently, `libfrt` only supports modern versions of GCC/Clang-based compilers due to the intrinsics being used, and because of the liberal use of C++20 features.

+Some intrinsics needed only exist in C++20 mode, and the library uses concepts throughout.
+C++20 modules are not used yet, but this may change once they become more stable.

 ## Platform Support